nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile**: **Insurance Agent**

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of insurance clients
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Our app help insurance agents keep track of new and existing clients.
+This allows them to maximise their reach to their contacts and optimise their profits each month.

 ### User stories